Consent Service FAQ

 What are some useful terms to know about electronic consent?

-Consent - The record of a healthcare consumer's policy choices, which permits or denies identified recipient(s) or recipient role(s) to perform one or more actions within a given policy context, for specific purposes and periods of time.
+Consent - The record of a healthcare consumer's policy choices.
+Consent permits or denies identified recipient(s) or recipient role(s) to perform one or more actions within a given policy context, for specific purposes and periods of time.

-Consent Directive - The legal record of a healthcare consumer's agreement with a party responsible for enforcing the consumer's choices, which permits or denies identified actors or roles to perform actions affecting the consumer within a given context for specific purposes and periods of time
+Consent Directive - The legal record of a healthcare consumer's agreement with a party responsible for enforcing the consumer's choices.
+A Consent Directive permits or denies identified actors or roles to perform actions affecting the consumer within a given context for specific purposes and periods of time

 Consent Form - Human readable consent content describing one or more actions impacting the grantor for which the grantee would be authorized or prohibited from performing.
 It includes the terms, rules, and conditions pertaining to the authorization or restrictions, such as effective time, applicability or scope, purposes of use, obligations and prohibitions to which the grantee must comply.
 Once a Consent Form is "executed" by means required by policy, such as verbal agreement, wet signature, or electronic/digital signature, it becomes a legally binding Consent Directive.